New Collection

 Anti-reflection (AR) coatings play a critical role in the performance and reliability of fiber laser optics.
 In high-power laser cutting systems, even small amounts of reflected energy can lead to heat buildup, beam distortion, and premature optic failure.
 AR-coated laser lenses are engineered to minimize surface reflections, allowing more laser energy to pass cleanly through the optic and reach the cutting zone.

 Higher laser beam transmission directly improves cutting efficiency and consistency, especially at elevated power levels.
-By reducing reflective losses, AR coatings help maintain beam focus while lowering thermal stress on the lens substrate.
-This reduction in heat buildup significantly decreases the risk of coating burn-in, micro-cracking, and optical distortion over time.
+By reducing reflective losses, AR coatings help maintain beam focus while lowering thermal stress on the lens substrate, decreasing the risk of coating burn-in, micro-cracking, and optical distortion over time.

-For industrial fiber laser applications, properly applied multi-layer AR coatings also extend service life and reduce unplanned downtime.
-Whether used in protective windows, focusing lenses, or collimating lenses, AR coatings are essential for maintaining stable beam quality, protecting downstream optics, and maximizing overall system uptime in demanding production environments.
+For industrial fiber laser applications, properly applied multi-layer AR coatings also extend service life and reduce unplanned downtime — essential for maintaining stable beam quality and maximizing overall system uptime in demanding production environments.

 How Laser Power Affects Lens Selection

 Laser power rating is one of the most important factors when selecting fiber laser cutting optics.
-As laser systems move from 3kW and 6kW into 12kW, 15kW, and 20kW fiber laser ranges, the thermal load placed on lenses increases dramatically.
-High power fiber laser lenses must be designed to handle this heat without cracking, warping, or experiencing coating failure.
+As laser systems move from 3kW and 6kW into 12kW, 15kW, and 20kW ranges, the thermal load placed on lenses increases dramatically.
+High-power fiber laser lenses must be designed to handle this heat without cracking, warping, or experiencing coating failure.

-Using a lens that is not rated for your machine’s output can lead to rapid degradation, including thermal stress fractures and AR coating damage.
-These failures often result in unstable cutting performance, poor edge quality, and costly downtime.
-Power rating is not just a recommendation—it is a requirement for safe and reliable operation.
+Using a lens that is not rated for your machine's output can lead to rapid degradation, including thermal stress fractures and AR coating damage, often resulting in unstable cutting performance, poor edge quality, and costly downtime.

 Always match the laser cutting lens power rating to your machine's maximum output, taking into account duty cycle and material thickness.
 Selecting the correct lens for your kW level ensures consistent beam quality, longer optic life, and protection of critical components inside the cutting head.